kmahyyg/kmahyyg.github.io/content/welovecode/2019-htb-writeup4.md

 Using the last result of gobuster, you may guess there's a LFI here.
 That's it.

-> https://uploads.friendzone.red/   <UPLOAD FORM NOT WORKING, RABBIT HOLE>
+> https://uploads.friendzone.red/   {UPLOAD FORM NOT WORKING, RABBIT HOLE}

 The only way to upload the file is via SMB, you have RW permission only on Development.